Ke'Bryan Hayes Player Props: Pirates vs. Mariners

 Mariners Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Mariners pitching staff ranks 11th in the league.
+- The nine strikeouts per nine innings compiled by the Mariners pitching staff ranks 11th in the league.

-- The Mariners have a 3.62 team ERA that ranks third among all league pitching staffs.
+- The Mariners have a 3.55 team ERA that ranks third across all MLB pitching staffs.

-- Mariners pitchers combine to allow the fewest home runs in baseball (41 total, 0.8 per game).
+- Mariners pitchers combine to allow 41 home runs (0.8 per game), the fewest in the league.

-- Castillo (3-2) takes the mound for the Mariners in his 11th start of the season.
-He has a 2.97 ERA in 57 2/3 innings pitched, with 66 strikeouts.
+- Gonzales (4-1) gets the starting nod for the Mariners in his 10th start of the season.
+He's put together a 5.68 ERA in 44 1/3 innings pitched, with 30 strikeouts.

-- The right-hander's most recent time out came on Tuesday against the Oakland Athletics, when he threw six scoreless innings while giving up four hits.
+- The left-hander's most recent appearance was on Wednesday against the Oakland Athletics, when he went six innings, surrendering two earned runs while allowing five hits.

+- In nine games this season, the 31-year-old has amassed a 5.68 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .295 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.